Guac Camera Troubleshooting

 7. Select OK to confirm

-IMPORTANT: This will permanently delete all captures from the SD card.
-This will not affect captures that were uploaded to the event.
+IMPORTANT: Formatting the SD card permanently deletes all captures from the SD card.
+This will not affect captures that were already uploaded to the event.

 Back to top